GET IN TOUCH

 What if I am unable to pay the full amount owed on my tax debt?

 Taxpayers who cannot pay their full tax debt may apply for a payment plan through the Wisconsin Department of Revenue.
-These structured installment agreements allow smaller, manageable payments over time and prevent further enforcement actions.
-Maintaining timely payments ensures compliance and keeps accounts in good standing, helping taxpayers avoid future liens while gradually satisfying their overall balance and protecting their personal and business property.
+These structured installment agreements allow smaller, manageable payments over time.
+However, the Department of Revenue may still issue a tax warrant to secure the debt even when a payment plan is in place, and refund intercepts may continue during the agreement.
+Maintaining timely payments ensures compliance and helps taxpayers avoid additional collection activity while gradually satisfying their overall balance.